ben-may3031/wazoku_test/readme.md

     bin/python manage.py migrate

-There is a simple django `populate_db` command which can be used to prime the database with some example data
+There is a simple django `populate_db` command which can be used to prime the database with some idea data (the descriptions for the ideas are 20 terms randomly sampled from the set vocabulary using an uneven probability distribution with duplicates allowed)

     bin/python manage.py populate_db

-The user export script can be run with the following:
+The script to save tfidf weights can be run with the following:

+    bin/python -m scripts.save_tfidf_weights

+After the tfidf weights have been saved, the script to save recommendations can be run with the following:

-    bin/python -m scripts.user_activity_export \
+    bin/python -m scripts.save_recommendations
-      -c example.com \
-      -e recipient@email.com

 There is also a unit test which can be used to validate the code:

     bin/python manage.py test tests/*

 ## Exercise 1

-Our clients wish to receive a list of inactive users as well as active ones.
-Given the limitation of the csv format, we propose generating an Excel document instead of a csv file.
-Use the [openpyxl](https://openpyxl.readthedocs.org/) library to modify the code to produce an xlsx document containing two sheets, the first mirrors the csv with a list of active users and their activity, the second sheet contains a list of email addresses for those users with no activity on the site.
-Feel free to refactor the code any way you see fit.
+SCRIPT FOR REC.
+REQUESTS (+ TEST)

 Please create a pull request for this work.

 ## Exercise 2

-Although the tests are all passing, after a recent refactoring this code appears to have stopped working as our customers are all reporting they are not receiving the emails when we run the script (although occasionally the wrong manager does receive an email).
+REFACTOR FEATURE VECTORS

-Please identify and fix the problem and issue a second pull request for your fix.
+Please create a pull request for this work.

-Bonus marks will be awarded for the addition of tests against your fix

 ## Exercise 3

-The current script is not particularly efficient against large customers.
-Can you improve on the current code and reduce it's complexity from `O(N)` to `O(1)`.
-You might want to consider using [assertNumQueries]( https://docs.djangoproject.com/en/1.9/topics/testing/tools/#django.test.TransactionTestCase.assertNumQueries) to help you confirm this.
+HALF NUMBER OF REC OBJECTS

+Please create a third pull request for this work.

+## Exercise 4

+MEMORY CONSIDERATIONS

 Please create a third pull request for this work.